-Dark Chocolate along with Red Wine has captured the most attention amongst the top-20 Sirtfoods.
-In fact, it is really Cocoa that is rich in a specific group of polyphenols called flavanols, especially epicatechin that is the actual Sirtfood.
+Dark Chocolate along with Red Wine has captured the most attention amongst the top 20 Sirtfoods.
+In fact, it is really Cocoa that is rich in a specific group of polyphenols called flavanols, especially epicatechin which is the actual Sirtfood.

 So what chocolate exactly are we talking about here?
 Alas, the bulk of confectionary chocolate won’t deliver these profound benefits.
 Those products tend to be more sugar and milk than anything else.
 As a consequence, the prevailing wisdom dictates that the darker the chocolate, the high the level of beneficial cocoa flavanols will be.

 To be counted as a Sirtfood we are talking about chocolate with 85 percent cocoa solids.
 But in reality, that is a gross over-simplification.
 Much of the dark chocolate that we turn to as a ‘healthy treat’ has undergone a form of processing known as alkalizing (or ‘dutching’), which greatly diminishes the flavanol content, and thus the health benefits.

 While in the USA these products are clearly labeled ‘processed with alkali’, unfortunately in the UK and in many other countries no such labeling requirements exist.
 This makes it difficult to know which brand to choose to reap the true benefits of Sirtfood cocoa.

 After investigation, we have confirmed that the Lindt Excellence 85% Cocoa bar has not undergone Dutch processing and is, therefore our recommendation.